saramasa22/training_5_November/training.md

 Hi, this is a new note!
+I just added this line